 QLeave's Strategic Engagement team works across Queensland to support scheme participants and stakeholders.
 The team foster positive stakeholder relationships and deliver education that increases scheme awareness and understanding.
-In 2023-24, ongoing engagement activities included participating in webinars and visiting locations where contract cleaners were working.
+In 2023-24, ongoing engagement activities included visiting community services organisations, presenting webinars, and participating in industry forums and conferences hosted by peak bodies and unions.

 In 2023-24, our Strategic Engagement team expanded and launched a regional pilot program, allowing us to extend our reach and presence outside South East Queensland.
-Regional strategic engagement officers are based in Cairns, Townsville and Mackay, alongside our existing engagement staff in South East Queensland to maintain stakeholder relationships and increase understanding of the scheme in the contract cleaning industry.
+Regional strategic engagement officers are based in Cairns, Townsville and Mackay, alongside our existing engagement staff in South East Queensland to maintain stakeholder relationships and increase understanding of the scheme in the community services industry.

 The launch of our regional pilot program has allowed us to start providing tailored, local assistance to scheme participants and stakeholders in these regions, that recognise their unique needs and challenges.
-In 2023-24, we engaged with over 200 scheme participants across each of our regional offices and South East Queensland.
+In 2023-24, we engaged with over 1,100 scheme participants across each of our regional offices and South East Queensland.